Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Results

-As active matter systems generally suffer from strong finite-size effect \cite{PhysRevLett.92.025702}, we further examine the effect of system size in two inhomogeneous states as in Fig.~\ref{fig:FSscale}. $n(s)$ is the cluster size distribution (CSD) for cluster containing $s$ particles.
-The homogeneous state shows a CSD decaying in the form $n(s)\propto s^{-\alpha} \exp(-s/s_{\xi})$ with $\alpha \simeq 1.9$~\cite{supp_info}.
+As active matter systems generally suffer from strong finite-size effects \cite{PhysRevLett.92.025702}, we further examine the effect of system size in two inhomogeneous states as shown in Fig.~\ref{fig:FSscale}. $n(s)$ is the cluster size distribution (CSD) for cluster containing $s$ particles. {Particles with distance less than $r_c$ are considered to be in the same cluster.} The homogeneous state exhibits a CSD decaying in the form $n(s)\propto s^{-\alpha} \exp(-s/s_{\xi})$ with $\alpha \simeq 1.9$ (see SM).
 In MIPS, a separated dot represents the single giant cluster (Fig.~\ref{fig:FSscale}(a)), and the time averaged largest cluster size $S_{\text{max}}$ increases linearly with system size confirming the bulk phase separation scenario.
-While for dynamical clustering, a pronounced bump emerges abruptly at an intermediate size $s\sim 10^3-10^4$ after crossing $\phi^{\text{pb}}_{\text{II}}$.
-Remarkably, increasing system size $8$ times leads to no significant change to the overall CSD of dynamical clustering state.
+For the dynamical clustering state, a pronounced bump emerges abruptly at an intermediate size $s\sim 10^3-10^4$ after crossing $\phi^{\text{pb}}_{\text{II}}$.
+Remarkably, increasing the system size by $8$ times does not produce any visible change in the CSD of dynamical clustering state.
 Besides, $S_{\text{max}}$ increases much slower than $\propto N$ for dynamical clustering state.
-The gentle slope instead of exactly constant may result from the emergence of temporal extremely large cluster size during fluctuation as system size increasing.
-These confirm the characteristic length scale is independent with the system size $N$, while determined by its self-propulsion parameters, consistent with the predicted short wavelength instability.
+The gradual slope may result from the emergence of temporal extremely large cluster in fluctuation as the system size increases.
+These confirm that the characteristic length scale is independent of the system size $N$, while determined by its self-propulsion parameters, consistent with the predicted short wavelength instability.